 Wyatt was taken to a nearby hospital for treatment to see what he had swallowed and whether anything had entered his lungs.

 According to USA Today, the grease pit is usually emptied every four to six weeks.

 There have been a number of lawsuits initiated by people who were injured by falling into open holes.
 Plaintiffs may allege that they have endured injuries and lost income because of these types of accidents.
 The defendant is the owner or legal holder of the property on which the accident occurred.
-A lawyer will fight for the rights of victims on the basis of premises liability.

 In the case of the boy falling into the grease pit at Denny’s, it appears that the restaurant failed in their responsibility to ensure the safety of its customers.
 Property and business owners on both public and private property have the responsibility to take reasonable precautions that will prevent harm to customers and anyone else on their premises.
 Ensuring a safe environment is a large part of being responsible for a property.